PUFFER: JPL's Pop-Up Exploring Robot

 Now that we have good PUFFER prototype hardware, we’re starting to look into the autonomy software that will enable a parent spacecraft to dispatch and coordinate swarms of them.
 We’ve only just started on the autonomy, but it’s clear that there are many exciting challenges to address there, particularly in the multi-PUFFER cooperative behaviors that we hope to develop.

-The PUFFER team also includes Christine Fuller, Kalind Carpenter, and Carolyn Parcheta, all at JPL, and is part of NASA’s Game Changing Development program.
+The PUFFER team also includes Christine Fuller, Kalind Carpenter, Carolyn Parcheta, and Alessandro Buscicchio, all at JPL, and is part of NASA’s Game Changing Development program.

 [ PUFFER ]